Elle (sport): Equipment used in the past

-Simple yet sturdy sticks made the early bat while the improvised ball was sometimes a dried fruit of Wel Kaduru (Cerbera manghas).
-After reaping the harvest from their paddy fields, farmers would gather together with their families by the now barren fields and play Elle to celebrate the joy of a well-earned break.
+Simple sturdy sticks made the early bat while the improvised ball was sometimes a dried fruit of Wel Kaduru (Cerbera manghas).
+After reaping the harvest from their paddy fields, farmers would gather together with their families by the now empty fields and play Elle to celebrate their break.

 The Elle culture in the past

 In rural Sri Lankan villages, an elle game was a communal activity enjoyed by the whole village despite the age or gender.
 It is a time to enjoy, laugh and cheer on your loved ones and neighbours as the whole village would break into teams and play the game as a tournament.
 Elle would also be played as regional tournaments where teams representing adjacent villages or towns would battle to win the title of best elle team.
 This would gradually spread to national level championships played with good cheer.